-You can configure the list of active content types in Kotti by modifying the kotti.available_types setting.
+You can configure the list of active content types in Kotti by modifying the kotti.available\types setting.

-5.1.3 Configuring custom views, subscribers and more
+5.1.3 Add views, subscribers and more

-kotti.includes allows you to hook includeme functions that configure your custom views, subscribers and more.
+kotti.includes allows you to hook includeme functions that you can use to add views, subscribers, and configure other aspects of Kotti and more.
 An includeme function takes the Pyramid Configurator API object as its sole argument.

-An example that overrides the default view for all Document content types:
+Here's an example that'll override the default view for Files: